 The Belly of Athens

-I won’t lie to you – the first day, I had mixed feelings: Walking the area between shady Omonia Square where my hotel was located, Syntagma Square, infamous for the austere protests of the anti-austerity movement between 2010 and 2012, and Monastiraki Square, where the shows goes on around the clock, Athens was intimidating, even for a die-hard urbanite like myself.
+I won’t lie to you – the first day, I had mixed feelings.
+Walking the area between shady Omonia Square where my hotel was located, Syntagma Square, infamous for the austere protests of the anti-austerity movement between 2010 and 2012, and Monastiraki Square, where the show goes on around the clock, Athens was intimidating.
+Even for a die-hard urbanite like myself.